 Revenue is tied to activity levels, such as student credit hours, grants awarded, ticket sales, etc. As these activity levels increase so does the revenue to the unit that is helping to generate the activity levels.
-In the old, incremental model Academic units were asked to budget unrestricted direct expenditures and monitor their direct expenditures.
+In the incremental model, Academic units were asked to budget unrestricted direct expenditures and monitor their direct expenditures.
 In MIRA, units are expected to budget revenue and manage a “bottom line.”
 This makes revenue very important.
 Undergraduate tuition and state appropriations tied to instruction are the two largest revenues.

 Tuition Revenue Allocation – The model allocates tuition dollars based on credit hour production.
-For undergraduate tuition credits, the tuition dollars are allocated to the college of instruction (60%) and the college of record (40%) so both college involved share in the revenue.
+For undergraduate tuition credits, the tuition dollars are allocated to the college of instruction (60%) and the college of record (40%) so both colleges involved share in the revenue.
 Graduate tuition goes directly to the college of record.
-All course fees and program fees flow directly to the colleges, just as they did in the old model.
+All course fees and program fees flow directly to the colleges, just as they did in the incremental model.

 State Appropriations Allocation – The model allocates state appropriations based on two factors – instruction (70%) and research (30%).
 Taxpayer dollars are provided to UND to serve the state in the instruction of students and the advancement of research.